 Young G meets fortnightly at The Station, 16 Pynsent Street, Horsham, during school terms.

 Find more information about the group on the Young G Facebook page or contact Jodie Mathews on Young G Messenger or email@example.com

 The WSMD Driver Assistance Program aims to help people participate in community life, reduce social isolation and access employment opportunities.
 The program supports migrant learner drivers to get their Australian Learner licence, convert International licenses, and gain their full Australian driving licence.
 This includes private lesson support and testing, and comprehensive road safety training developed by VicRoads and the Transport Accident Commission (TAC).
 The program is delivered in partnership with Driver Education and Training Services.

 Harmony Sewing Group

 Harmony Sewing Group is a social group, delivered by expert sewers and crafters at the Maker’s Gallery Horsham.
 It aims to build skills and encourage social cohesion between the diverse members of Horsham’s community.

 Maker’s Gallery membership, materials, machines and refreshments are provided free of charge.
 Maker’s Gallery Membership also entitles Harmony Group members to access other craft groups based the Maker’s Gallery Studio.

 Harmony Sewing Group meets fortnightly on Wednesdays from 10am to 2pm, during school terms, at The Maker’s Gallery Studio, above the Horsham Library at 28 McLachlan Street, Horsham.

-For more information contact Sara Barron, WDA Settlement Services Manager on 0418 964 050 or email email@example.com
+For more information contact Sara Barron, WSMD Settlement Services Manager on 0418 964 050 or email firstname.lastname@example.org

 Please note: Harmony Sewing Group is currently suspended due to COVID-19.
-WDA and The Maker’s Studio are working towards resuming activities in the latter part of 2021.
+WDA and The Maker’s Studio are working towards resuming activities when possible.